Kashika-Sharma/FPGA-TRAFFIC-LIGHT/README.md

 ## 🙌 Credits

-Made with ❤️ by a student of digital design, exploring traffic systems through RTL design.
+Made with determination by Kashika Sharma, a student of digital design, exploring traffic systems through RTL design.

 ---